Sheriff: Baldwin fired prop gun that killed cinematographer - KESQ

 Associated Press

 SANTA FE, N.M.
-(AP) — Authorities say actor Alec Baldwin fired a prop gun on a movie set and killed the cinematographer.
-The director of the Western being filmed was wounded.
-Authorities are investigating.
-Santa Fe County Sheriff’s officials said cinematographer Halyna Hutchins and director Joel Souza were shot Thursday on the set of “Rust” in the desert.
-A Baldwin spokesperson said there was an accident on the set involving the misfire of a prop gun with blanks.
-A Sheriff’s spokesman said detectives were investigating how and what type of projectile was discharged.
+(AP) — Officials say actor Alec Baldwin fired a prop gun on the set of a Western and killed the cinematographer.
+The director of the movie was wounded, and authorities are investigating.
+Santa Fe County Sheriff’s officials said cinematographer Halyna Hutchins and director Joel Souza were shot Thursday on the set of “Rust.”
+A Baldwin spokesperson said there was an accident involving the misfire of a prop gun with blanks.
+A sheriff’s spokesman said detectives were investigating what type of projectile was discharged and how.
+No immediate charges were filed.
 The Santa Fe New Mexican reported Baldwin was seen outside the sheriff’s office in tears but attempts to get comment were unsuccessful.
-Prop guns fire blanks, gunpowder charges that produce a flash and a bang but not a hard projectile.